lojithv/cms201-test/README.md

 1. `.github/workflows/worker-events.yml`.
 Receives input from the worker.
 Purpose: store information about the changes of the app, and who made them.
 Write events_x_y.json files to the `/data/events/*` folder in the main branch.
     1. ensure that it parses as json.
+    2. returns a 200 if ok.

+    * if workflow fails: no input has been added.

 2. `.github/workflows/make-snaps.yml`.
 Listens for changes in `/data/events/*`.
 Purpose: make the app data more compact.